Should I go with BNPL or credit card?

 And due to BNPL financing’s lack of robust underwriting, consumers could take on multiple loans and overextend themselves, making it difficult to keep up with their other financial commitments.
 Credit card lenders, on the other hand, look into the big picture of a consumer’s overall financial commitments before approving them for credit.

-Other concerns include that consumers could pay off their BNPL purchases using credit cards, which would be effectively using one form of credit to pay off another, which would also overextend them financially.
+Other concerns include that consumers could pay off their BNPL purchases using credit cards, which would effectively be using one form of credit to pay off another, which could also overextend them financially.
 And BNPL lenders’ practice of initially setting up loan repayments as an autopay by default (consumers can later usually change their payment method) would be a violation of the Electronic Funds Transfer Act (which says consumers should have a choice of payment methods in repaying debt).

 Credit impact of BNPL